tytydraco/yessleep/out/All_I_Ever_Wanted_To_Be_Was_A_Writer_Part_3.md

 It was Dieter’s slow sinister voice yet again; I froze but he continued, “Hi Charlie, I’m glad to see that you’re on the right path.
 Keep it up and things might start to look up for you.”

-There was no more fear left in more, no more anger left to take its place.
-I leaned forward onto my desk, “Do your worst.
+There was no more fear left in me, no more anger left to take its place.
+I leaned forward onto my desk, I felt defeated, “Do your worst.
 You’ve taken so much from me but if I can do anything, I’ll finish this book.
-You thought you were “pain from pain” before?
+You thought you were “born from pain” before?
 Just you fucking wait.”

 I hung up before he could get another word in and there was a message from Jerry.